 Higher-Level Services: solutions that expand the platform to better serve specific use cases or use case categories.
 Competition among similar solutions is expected in this area.
 ELIXIR is working with EGI to bring in solutions, primarily in connection to the Federated Cloud, into this area (for example Virtual Machine Marketplace)

-EGI services in the ELIXIR Compute Platform
+EGI services in the ELIXIR Computing Platform

 This subsection provides further details about the development activities that are required and are already ongoing in EGI to customise and integrate services into the ECP.
-The development work was triggered by the previously references ‘The ELIXIR Compute Platform: A Reference Technical Services Architecture for supporting Life Science Research’ document (v0.9, May 18, 2015), and by additional recommendations that recently emerged from ECP-related development activities (e.g. the setup of ELIXIR AAI at the end of 2015).
+The development work was triggered by the previous reference ‘The ELIXIR Compute Platform: A Reference Technical Services Architecture for supporting Life Science Research’ document (v0.9, May 18, 2015), and by additional recommendations that recently emerged from ECP-related development activities (e.g. the setup of ELIXIR AAI at the end of 2015).

 As it was mentioned in the previous section, EGI is expected to contribute to the ECP with